Pranith07-coder/Cafe-Hunt/README.md

-**Cafe Finder**
+**Cafe Hunt**

-Cafe Finder is a web application designed to help users discover the best cafés in their area.
+Cafe Hunt is a web application designed to help users discover the best cafés in their area.
 The app utilizes location-based services to show nearby cafes, complete with ratings, reviews, and directions.

 **Features**